bituq/bituq/README.md

 # Welcome to my Github page!
 ![](https://img.shields.io/badge/zeal1-7289da?logo=discord&logoColor=7289da&labelColor=white)

-I'm Dylan, a Computer Science student at the University of Applied Sciences in the Netherlands.
+I'm Dylan.
 I am the creator of Roshade - a popular Reshade package for the game engine Roblox, which has amassed over 10 million downloads.

 I am always seeking to improve my skills and take on new challenges.
 If you have any questions or opportunities for collaboration, please feel free to contact me.